 See also aubergines

-Likewise, part of the definition of a See also reference is different information. the indexing maxim, “Save the time of the user,” has a more blunt version, “Don’t waste the user’s time.”
-Double-posted entries — entries with the same subheadings and locators, but under synonymous main entries — should not cross reference each other (but if there’s a cross reference to more and different information, by all means make sure both double-posted entries have that same cross reference).
+Likewise, part of the definition of a See also reference is different information.
+The indexing maxim, “Save the time of the user,” has a more blunt version, “Don’t waste the user’s time.”
+Double-posted entries—entries with the same subheadings and locators, but under synonymous main entries—should not cross reference each other (but if there’s a cross reference to more and different information, by all means make sure both double-posted entries have that same cross reference).

 So how does an indexer create cross references in a way that might be easier for users to understand?
 One, by using them only when necessary.
 Perhaps you have room to include the specific headings as subs under the general main: